VadimasKo/perceptron_learning/README.md

 | Running and Debuging 🛠️   |  [here](#2) |

 ## About 🔍 <a name='1'></a>
-Neuron training program built with Rust, utilizes adeline (gradient descent) algorithm for wheight optimization
+Neuron training program built with Rust, utilizes adeline (gradient descent) algorithm for weight optimization
 ![](./example.gif)

 ## Running and Debuging 🛠️ <a name="2"></a>